Weekly unemployment claims drop in Washington, but jobs recovery isn’t here yet

 But Washington’s new jobless data also comes amid concerns that surging virus cases and other uncertainties may already be slowing the pace of the state’s nascent economic recovery.

-The big surge in hiring and re-hiring that the state saw in May and June appears to be tapering off, and employers are increasingly uncertain about whether to ramp up operations or scale back.
+The big surge in hiring and rehiring that the state saw in May and June appears to be tapering off, and employers are increasingly uncertain about whether to ramp up operations or scale back.

 Employers “are being very cautious, rightly so,” said Thomas Gilbert, associate professor of finance at the University of Washington Foster School of Business.